-San Francisco Fleet Week 2023
+San Francisco Fleet week 2023

-231002-N-TC847-2141 SAN FRANCISCO (Oct.
-3, 2023) Sailors pose for a picture in front of the Liberty ship SS Jeremiah O'Brien following the ship's 80th Anniversary Celebration durng San Francisco Fleet Week 2023, Oct.
-3, 2023.
-SFFW is an opportunity for the American public to meet the Navy, Marine Corps and Coast Guard teams and experience America's sea services.
+231005-N-PA815-2003 SAN FRANSICO (Oct.
+5, 2023) Musician 1st Class Sam Stewart assigned to Navy Band Southwest (NBSW) preforms with the 32nd Street Brass Band during San Francisco Fleet Week (SFFW) on Castro Street in San Francisco, Oct.
+5, 2023.
+SFFW is an opportunity for the American public to meet the Navy, Marine Corps and Coast Guard teams and experience America’s sea services.
 During Fleet week, service members participate in various community service events, showcase capabilities and equipment to the community, and enjoy the hospitality of the city and its surrounding areas.
-(U.S. Navy photo by Mass Communication Specialist 2nd Class Christine Montgomery/Released)
+(U.S. Navy photo by Mass Communication Specialist 2nd Class Jacob Van Amburg/Released)

 |Date Taken: